ktbaek/Excess-deaths-Denmark/README.md

 I calculated death rates for each age and sex group using 10-year bins.
-The death rate is here defined as the number of deaths for a given quarter (shown below in panel A and B) divided by the population size at the start of the quarter (panel C).
+The death rate is here defined as the number of deaths for a given quarter (Figure 1A and B) divided by the population size at the start of the quarter (Figure 1C).

 ![**Population size and number of deaths in each age group for the each quarter from 2010 Q1 to 2022 Q3.** (A) Deaths shown with fixed y-axis, (B) deaths shown with variable y-axes, and (C) population size.](README_files/figure-gfm/deaths-population-1.png)

+***Figure 1: Population size and number of deaths in each age group for the each quarter from 2010 Q1 to 2022 Q3.** (A) Deaths shown with fixed y-axis, (B) deaths shown with variable y-axes, and (C) population size.*

 In order to calculate excess deaths-rates during the Covid-19 pandemic, a baseline defining the normal death rate must be established against